pema99/pema99.github.io/_posts/2023-02-01-haskell-not-ct.md

 fmap (-10) Nothing == Nothing
 ```

 If you are anything like me when I was learning Haskell, you might be tempted to assume that Haskell's `Functor` is equivalent to a functor from category theory, but in fact, it is something much more restricted.
-Perhaps the most obvious difference is that every Haskell `Functor` is really an _endofunctor on $Hask$_, since $Hask$ is the only category we can talk about in Haskell.
+Perhaps the most obvious difference is that every Haskell `Functor` is really an _endofunctor on $$Hask$$_, since $$Hask$$ is the only category we can talk about in Haskell.
 What other differences are there, though?

-Recall that objects in $Hask$ are types, and arrows are functions.
-A proper functor $F$ would then have to consist of:
+Recall that objects in $$Hask$$ are types, and arrows are functions.
+A proper functor $$F$$ would then have to consist of:

 - A mapping from a type `a` to a type `F(a)`
 - A mapping from functions of type `a -> b` to functions of type `F(a) -> F(b)`